Thomas Dixon Centre: History

 The new factory was in close proximity to residential dwellings, indicative of the nineteenth century/early twentieth century practice of workers living close to their place of employment.
 It appears that Thomas Dixon also resided in West End upon his arrival in Brisbane, and the Post Office Directories record him residing near the factory from 1883 until his death in 1909.

 After Dixon's death, the business continued under the management of his sons, one of whom managed the shoe factory whilst the other managed the tannery.

 Additional buildings were constructed on the site, including a store for wooden lasts constructed prior to 1920, an air raid shelter constructed during the Second World War, and an addition to the south western corner of the factory comprising air conditioned office and showroom, constructed in 1965, all of which survive on the site.
 A staff amenities block and garage were also constructed, however these no longer survive.

 The company of T C Dixon and Sons continued to operate from the West End factory until 1973 when they sold the factory to K D Morris and moved to new and larger premises at Wacol.

 In 1975, the building was purchased by the Queensland Government and used as a store until 1991 when it became the home of the Queensland Ballet and the Queensland Philharmonic Orchestra after undergoing a $1.8 million refurbishment.

+In August 2019, the Queensland Government and Queensland Ballet begin a $62 million renovation adding a new theatre, additional dance studios, eateries and three public art instillations: a carpet by local Brisbane artist Judy Watson, an ever-evolving digital artwork by Singaporean art groupTeamLab titled ‘Continuous Life and Death at the Now of Eternity II’ and a trilogy of outdoor sculptures titled ‘Ensemble' in the entrance forecourt by Sydney-based artist Jamie North.
+The building reopened in 2022.